 On an occasion, he said to a group of Bedouins,

 “Seek (medical) treatment, O slaves of Allah, for Allah does not create any disease, but He also creates with it the cure, except for old age.”
 (Sunan Ibn Majah)

 Free Medical Check-ups and Financial Aid during Pandemics

-Without any doubt, Prophet Muhammad is the kindest and affectionate personality in the world.
+Without any doubt, Prophet Muhammad is the kindest and most affectionate personality in the world.
 It has also been proved by his deeds as well.
 We all know the importance of free medical check-ups and financial aid during the outburst of any pandemic.

 The Prophet Muhammad also made a separate department, “BAIT-UL-MAL” (government treasury), for the assistance of the poor.
 During pandemics, the Holy Prophet used to help the masses by providing financial assistance and free medical treatment.

 It is narrated that once Umar was going to Syria.
 On his way, he came to know about some Christians who were suffering from leprosy.
 Without any delay, he ordered to provide a special fund, for those Christians, from “BAIT-UL-MAL” for the provision of proper medical treatment.
-From where Umar got these qualities?
+From where did Umar get these qualities?